watzon/wallet-watcher/README.md

 Watches the garlicoind daemon and waits for the balance to change, then notifies you using libnotify if there are any changes.

+If you like this and want to donate, here is my garlicoin address `GKdogWR6EKBbKAG7oZwfCrXojgGvuuGU8d`

 ## Installation

 You will need the crystal compiler installed to build this.
 You can find directions on installing it from [here](https://crystal-lang.org/docs/installation/)